Biduality and Reflexivity in Positive Characteristic: Introduction

 The dual variety can be computed by eliminating the variables $x_0,\ldots,x_n, \lambda_1,\ldots,\lambda_r$ and by obtaining a homogeneous ideal in $k[\xi_0,\ldots,\xi_n]$.
 Notice that there are powerful algorithms for performing elimination using the theory of Gr\"obner bases, see example \ref{FermatChar0}.

 The structure of the article is as follows: In Section \ref{sec:HasseDer} we define and describe a number of important tools, notions and results, we are going to use through out the paper.
 First we start with the family of Hasse derivatives, which will be seen as derivatives with respect to some new ghost variables $x_i^{(q^h)}$.
-These derivatives were first introduced by Hasse and Schmidt \cite{Hasse1937},\cite{Schmidt39} in order to study Weierstrass points.
+These derivatives were first introduced by Hasse and Schmidt \cite{Hasse1937},\cite{Schmidt39} in order to study Weierstrass points in positive characteristic.
 Afterwards, we define the so-called $p^h$-linear forms and their respective space.
 In the same section we define the $q$-symplectic form we are going to use in the last section, in order to create a suitable Lagrangian variety for our work.
-In the same section we generalize the Euler identity for homogeneous polynomials and obtain the $h$ -homogeneous polynomial definition.
-In Section \ref{sec:implicit} we present the implicit-inverse function theorem approach of our theory, we make connections with elimination theory, and we prove Theorem \ref{dual-hyper}, which is for hypersurfaces.
-In the last section, we generalize all the respective notions met in Lagrangian manifold theory for biduality in characteristic zero, \cite[p.29]{gelfand2008discriminants}, to establish a theory which will help us prove Theorem \ref{lagrdual}, for general projective varieties.
+In the same section we generalize the Euler identity for homogeneous polynomials and obtain the $h$-homogeneous polynomial definition.
+In Section \ref{sec:implicit} we present the implicit-inverse function theorem approach of our theory, we make connections with elimination theory, and treat the hypersurface case.
+In the last section, we generalize all the respective notions met in Lagrangian manifold theory for biduality in characteristic zero, \cite[p.29]{gelfand2008discriminants} and using them we prove Theorem \ref{lagrdual}.